gca-research-group/tee-compartimentalisation-study-case/README.md

 <img src="./figs/EAI.png" alt="Conceptual View of the EAI" width="400">

-*Figure 1: Conceptual View of the EAI.
-(Author: Carlos Molina-Jimenez)*
+*Figure 1: Conceptual View of the EAI.*
+*Author: Carlos Molina-Jimenez, Computer Lab, University of Cambridge.
+CAMB project.*

 The EAI integrates three main components: the store, taxi, and messaging services.
 These components act as servers, and the EAI operates as a client that sends requests to these services.
 The interaction between the EAI and the component applications follows a message-driven process: